dexter-drv/Project3/README.txt

 cd linux-4.17
 sudo make x86_64_defconfig

+# Replace the run_qemu.sh with the attached script to allocate more memory and cpu to qemu

 Part A

 	# Edit the number of pages allocated per minor fault using the Macro PAGES_PER_MINOR_FAULT.
 This is sent to the kernel using the system call #548.